bazelbuild/bazelisk/README.md

 with each one of the flag separately, and print a report at the end.
 This will show you which flags can safely enabled, and which flags require a migration.

+## Releases

+Binary and source releases are provided on our [Releases](https://github.com/bazelbuild/bazelisk/releases) page.

 ## Requirements

 For ease of use, the Python version of Bazelisk is written to work with Python 2.7 and 3.x and only uses modules provided by the standard library.